DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/art-and-design.md

 subcategory: What to teach
 navigation: 5.42
 navigation_title: Art and design
-navigation_description: Find out how to become an art and design teacher and inspire student to fuel their passion for art and design.
+navigation_description: Find out how to become an art and design teacher and inspire children to fuel their passion for creativity.
 layout: "layouts/minimal"
 colour: pastel yellow-yellow
 image: "static/images/content/hero-images/maths.jpg"